2025 Cambridgeshire train stabbing: Investigation

 Police were initially joined by Counter Terrorism Policing in their investigation, although terrorism was soon dismissed as a motive for the attack.
 British Transport Police were later announced as leading the investigation.
 Police initially identified two men as suspects, but on 2 November they announced that one had been released without charge.

 On 3 November, police announced that the attacker had been linked to an incident earlier on 1 November, in which someone was attacked at Pontoon Dock DLR station in London.
 The following day, police said he was also being linked to three incidents in Peterborough on 31 October and 1 November.
-In one incident a 14-year-old suffered minor injuries when he was stabbed in the city centre; in the other incidents a barber's shop reported a man with a knife.
+In one incident, a 14-year-old suffered minor injuries when he was stabbed in the city centre; in the other incidents, a barber's shop reported a man with a knife.
+On 6 November, police said there was a further link to an incident in Fletton in September, in which a man was attacked with a knife while waiting for a taxi outside a social club in Fletton and left with a cut to his face that required stitches.

+A few days later, Cambridgeshire Police referred itself to the Independent Office for Police Conduct (IOPC) over its handling of the Fletton incident.
+The IOPC reported in July 2026, concluding that two police constables should face charges of gross misconduct for falsely claiming CCTV was not available and, in the case of one of the constables, failing to conduct proper inquiries into the incident.